 The student must have successfully completed a minimum of 45 quarter credit hours with GMC; have a cumulative grade point average of 3.00; have been enrolled at GMC within the past two preceding terms or be a graduate of GMC; not have been enrolled in the course during a previous term; and have met all course prerequisites and supply transcripts indicating such.
 The course should not have been offered by GMC within the past two terms; not be on the class schedule for the term for which the independent study is being requested; and be a required course within the student's program/major.
-Science lab-based courses are not available through independent study.
+Science labbased courses are not available through independent study.
+Independent Study is not open to transient students.